Articles tagged "Patch"

 Read Original

-Remediation: Agencies should apply the latest iOS updates to mitigate the vulnerabilities.
+Remediation: Vendors should release patches and updates to address the identified vulnerabilities.

 Read Original